Master Ma

 Master Ma is a 1998 Hong Kong-Taiwanese two-season television series produced by the television stations ATV and CTV.
-It is loosely based on the life of Ma Yongzhen (馬永貞), a Hui Chinese martial artist who lived during the late Qing dynasty.
+It is loosely based on the life of Ma Yongzhen, a prominent 19th-century Hui Chinese martial artist.
 The series was directed by Fan Sau-ming and starred Kenny Ho as the eponymous character.

 Plot

 Season 1

 The series is set in the Warlord Era of early 20th-century China.
-Ma Yongzhen and his mother, Ma Daniang, live in Shandong Province, where they raise horses for Marshal Duan's army.
+Ma Yongzhen and his mother, Ma Daniang, live in Shandong, where they raise horses for Marshal Duan's army.
 One night, the stables mysteriously catch fire and the horses are lost.
-The marshal's men arrest Ma Yongzhen and his mother and prepare to execute them for their negligence.
-However, Ma Yongzhen and his mother fight their way out of the prison and escape to a safe location.
+The marshal's men arrest Ma Yongzhen and his mother and prepare to execute them for their negligence, but they escape from prison.
 Ma Yongzhen later makes his way alone to Shanghai to earn a new living.

-In Shanghai, Ma Yongzhen becomes famous after winning a horse race and a martial arts tournament.
+In Shanghai, Ma Yongzhen becomes famous after winning a horse race and martial arts tournament.
 However, he also gets into trouble with the two most powerful gangs in Shanghai: the White Gang led by Bai Laili and the Wuhu Gang led by Xue Changchun.
-At the same time, he starts a romance with Xue Changchun's mistress, the opera singer Liu Juchi.
+At the same time, he starts a romance with Liu Juchi, an opera singer and Xue Changchun's mistress.
 With the help of Duan Lengcui and others, Ma Yongzhen forms the Zhendong Gang to help the poor and fight injustice, unlike the other gangs.
 At the end of Season 1, Ma Yongzhen and his Zhendong Gang destroy the Wuhu Gang and make an uneasy peace with the White Gang.